aquasecurity/tracee/docs/docs/events/custom/overview.md

 !!!
 Tip
-    Tracee also uses the custom events to add a few events, if you pass your own directory for `signatures-dir` you will not load the tracee [Behaviour events](../builtin/signatures.md), to avoid such problems, place your own events under the same directory of the tracee custom events.
+    Tracee also uses the custom events to add a few events, if you pass your own directory for `signatures-dir` you will not load the tracee [Behaviour events](../builtin/signatures.md), to avoid such problems, you can either place your own events under the same directory of the tracee custom events, or pass multiple directories for example:
+    ```
+    tracee --signatures-dir=/tmp/myevents --signatures-dir=./dist/signatures
+    ```

 👈 Please use the side-navigation on the left in order to browse the different topics.